TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 23/2 Samuel 23.24.md

 ---

-Asahel the brother of Joab was one of the thirty; Elhanan the son of Dodo of Beth-lehem,
+Asahel the brother of Joab was one of the thirty; Elhanan the son of Dodo of Bethlehem,